FREMD FEEDER FREQUENTLY ASKED QUESTIONS

 · The Fremd Feeder program plays in the DuPage Youth Travel Basketball League (DYTBL).
 There are 2 leagues within the DYTBL, North and Central.
 Individual coaches will determine what division they will play in.
 Historically speaking, "A" teams have played in the Gold Division and "B" teams have played in the Silver Division.

-9.)
-What are the costs involved to participate in the Fremd Feeder Program?
+9) What are the costs involved in participating in the Fremd Feeder Program?

-· Costs can vary year to year depending on various cost components including practice gym time, uniforms, tournaments, leagues, referees, insurance and other misc. expenses (gym bags, team sweatshirts, etc.).
+· Costs can vary year to year depending on various cost components, including practice gym time, uniforms, tournaments, leagues, referees, insurance, and other miscellaneous expenses (gym bags, team sweatshirts, etc.).

-· Parents may decide on fundraising activities to defray costs.
+· Parents may decide on fundraising activities to offset the costs.

 · Note that Fremd Feeder is a not-for-profit organization.
 In addition, there are currently no paid coaches on any Feeder team.

-· The number one objective is to effectively develop the fundamental skill level of every participant, including the basic skills of dribbling, passing and shooting, in order to prepare each player to be a contributor to the Fremd HS basketball teams starting in their freshman year.
-In addition, Feeder provides an opportunity to develop a greater understanding of basketball game strategies including offensive and defensive schemes.
+· The number one objective is to effectively develop the fundamental skill level of every participant, including the basic skills of dribbling, passing, and shooting, to prepare each player to be a contributor to the Fremd HS basketball teams starting in their freshman year.
+In addition, Feeder provides an opportunity to develop a greater understanding of basketball game strategies, including offensive and defensive schemes.

 · Keep as many girls as possible enjoying and continuing their basketball experience through grade school/junior high and into high school.